DiskMethod/CS2VoiceData/README.md

 # cs2-voice-tools

-A modular suite of CLI tools for extracting, compressing, transcribing, and analyzing player voice data from CS2 demo files.
+A modular suite of CLI tools for extracting, transcribing, and analyzing player voice data from CS2 demo files.
+(Compression is now handled directly by the extraction tool.)

 **Forked from:** [DandrewsDev/CS2VoiceData](https://github.com/DandrewsDev/CS2VoiceData)